-Man-made/synthetic diamonds are no different from mined stones in terms of appearance or physical properties.
+Man-made/synthetic diamonds are no different from natural mined stones in terms of appearance or physical properties:

 Price is one of the main attractions of lab-created diamonds.
 Because synthetic stones are man-made, they are also cheaper than natural diamonds, which are rare and hard to mine.

 So, how much can you save by buying a lab-grown diamond?
-Depending on the quality of the stone, you can expect to pay at least 10-15% less for a created diamond than for a natural one with similar characteristics.
+Depending on the quality of the stone, you can expect to pay upto 40% less for a created diamond than for a natural one with similar characteristics.

 One of the major advantages of synthetic diamonds is that they are nearly flawless and don't have as many inclusions as you would find in naturally formed stones.